Therese Behr-Schnabel: Life

 She moved to Berlin in 1898 to study with Etelka Gerster.
 In 1900, the then-unknown pianist Artur Schnabel was hired to accompany Behr, who already had a successful international career, on a concert tour in East Prussia.
 The two married in 1905.
 They frequently performed together, and it was Behr's fame as a singer of Lieder—and her insistence that her husband accompany her—that drew the public's attention to Schnabel's ability as a pianist.
 The Schnabels' twelve-room apartment on Wielandstrasse in Berlin-Charlottenburg soon became a meeting point for Berlin music circles.
 Behr also taught voice lessons in their home.

 After the Nazis came to power in 1933, Behr and Schnabel left Berlin, as Schnabel very clearly foresaw the political troubles that were to come.
 For the next few years, they spent summers in Tremezzo, Lake Como, and winters in London.
-Summers in Tremezzo, for these years, were also an opportunity for Behr, Schnabel, and their son Karl Ulrich Schnabel to teach summer courses.
+Summers in Tremezzo, for these years, were also an opportunity for Behr, Schnabel, and their son Karl Ulrich Schnabel (1909-2001) to teach summer courses.
 The family relocated to New York in 1939, where Behr continued teaching.

 Behr returned to Europe for the first time in 1946, after the war.
 Thereafter, she spent summers in Switzerland and Italy.
 After Schnabel's death in 1951, she moved back to Tremezzo permanently, and remained there until her death in Lugano on 30 January 1959.
 Therese Behr's papers are held at the Music Archive of the Academy of Arts, Berlin.

 Family

 She married pianist Artur Schnabel in 1905.
 Behr and Artur Schnabel had two sons, the pianist Karl Ulrich Schnabel (1909–2001) and the actor Stefan Schnabel (1912–1999).
 Karl Ulrich Schnabel's daughter Ann Schnabel Mottier currently manages the Schnabel Music Foundation together with her husband François Mottier.

+Therese Schnabel was buried next to her husband in his grave at the cemetery of Schwyz, the capital of the homonymous canton.
+Their son Karl Ulrich, his wife Helen, née Fogel (1911–1974), a pianist from the USA, and Therese's great-grandson Claude Alain Mottier (1972–2002), who was also a pianist, found their last resting place in the tomb, too.
+In 2006, the municipality of Schwyz declared the grave site a protected monument wherefore it is exempted from regulations that stipulate the removal of the remains after a certain period.